 I often find that it is easy to rush forward into the new year and skip the opportunity to review, evaluate, and appreciate the year that is coming to a close.
 I am also very likely to ignore or brush past the things I’ve accomplished in pursuit of the next goal and it felt like an important honoring of myself to look at all this generative work we’ve released into the world in 2016.
 It really felt important to me this year to take a conscious pause to connect with, honor, validate, celebrate, and acknowledge the work of the year before I move quickly into the next year.

 Sometimes at a late winter or early spring Red Tent, I guide the women through a meditation in which you walk retrospectively through your year, remembering and looking at and honoring those experiences that made up your year.
 Then, you gather the year up (mentally), thank it it, and release it like many sparkles of light.
+A similar guided audio meditation is included in my book review of Wild and Wise.

 In the companion book for the Goddess Oracle Deck, Amy Marashinsky, explains the power of ritual: